gportay/meta-downstream/README.md

 ## TL;DR;

-This repository builds firmwares using the [Yocto Project] for Intel Core 2 microprocessors or Raspberry Pi single-board computers (64-bit).
+This repository builds firmwares using the [Yocto Project] for Intel Core 2 or ARM Cortex-A57 microprocessors, or Raspberry Pi single-board computers (64-bit).
 It sets up the OpenEmbedded layers and runs bitbake using the [kas] setup tool.

 ## REQUIREMENTS